bryanguillenlds/rest-server-playground/README.md

 # Dev

-1. Clonar el .env.template y crear el .env
+1. Copy .env.template to create your own .env